nobodyme/blog/content/blog/aws-ai-league/index.md

 Plus, reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these parameters are inherently dependent on the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment with; particularly the insight about enabling LoRA for more layers proved very effective.
 You can find my [raw notes](https://github.com/nobodyme/aws-ai-league/blob/main/resources.md) that I took while reading these articles and [more over here](https://github.com/nobodyme/aws-ai-league/blob/main/resources.md)

 The crux of what I learnt,
-- An `epoch` is a hyperparameter representing one complete pass through the entire training dataset during the model training process
+- An `epoch` is a hyperparameter representing one complete pass through the entire training dataset during the model training process.
+The plan was to increase epoch slowly from 1 to see which yeilds the best result.
 - `lora_r` (rank) ranges from 4 to 256, with 8, 16, and 32 being common choices (determines the number of trainable parameters in the adaptation layers - high value meaning longer training time and more adaptability)
 - `lora_alpha` is a scaling factor that controls the magnitude of the LoRA weight updates, controls impact of adaptations and is generally kept 2x of lora_r (though above blog also notes successes with 0.5x of lora_r)
 - Setting lora_r or number of epoch too high can lead to overfitting